StreamController/docs/docs/installation.md

     !!! note

-        Arch Linux (and possibly other distros) may need to install the following system packages using the distribution specific package manager:
+        On Arch Linux (and possibly other distros) you may need to install the following system packages using the distribution specific package manager:
         ```
         xdg-desktop-portal xdg-desktop-portal-gtk libportal libportal-gtk4
         ```